HorizenOfficial/horizen-academy-v2/docs/cryptocurrency/bitcoin-glossary.md

 ### How is Bitcoin Stored?

 Bitcoin is stored in digital or hardware wallets, which are secured by public/private-key cryptography.
-With public/private-key cryptography, a wallets public key, which is used like an email address to receive funds, corresponds to a private key which is used to authorize the owner of the public key to spend the funds in their wallet.
+With public/private-key cryptography, a wallet's public key, which is used like an email address to receive funds, corresponds to a private key which is used to authorize the owner of the public key to spend the funds in their wallet.

 ### At What Price Did Bitcoin Start?